emmaroche/employee-app/README.md

 As I am only getting familiar with using Kotlin
-I needed to find resources, outside of class materials, to guide me in finding functions that I could use in order to get the functionalities, I wanted to newly add, to work and to use these resources to gain an understanding how these functions work.
+I needed to find resources, outside of class materials, to guide me in finding functions that I could use in order to get the functionalities that I wanted to newly add to work and to use these resources to gain an understanding of how these functions work.

 I did some online research and found the following resources that I incorporated into my app